-Australia has among the highest rates of skin cancer in the world: 2 in 3 Australians will develop some form of skin cancer before the age of 70 years.
+Australia has the highest rates of skin cancer in the world: 2 in 3 Australians will develop some form of skin cancer in their lifetime.

 Skin cancer is divided into two main types

 Melanoma

 Melanoma develops in the melanocytic (pigment-producing) cells located in the epidermis.
 Untreated, melanoma has a high risk for metastasis.